-Tight monetary policy will typically be chosen when inflation is above the inflation target or policy makers fear inflation is likely to rise without a tightening of monetary policy.
+Tight monetary policy will typically be chosen when inflation is above the inflation target (of 2%) or policymakers fear inflation is likely to rise without a tightening of monetary policy.
+For example, in the early 1980s, the government increased interest rates in response to higher inflation.
+This caused inflation to peak in 1980 and then fall.

-For example, the Bank of England would raise the base rate.
-This base rate tends to effect all the other interest rates in the economy.
-This is because commercial banks have to borrow from Bank of England, so if the base rate rises, commercial banks tend to put up their own borrowing and saving rates.
+The Bank of England could raise the base interest rate.
+This base rate tends to affect all the other interest rates in the economy; this is because commercial banks have to borrow from Bank of England, so if the base rate rises, commercial banks tend to put up their own borrowing and saving rates.

-Higher interest rates tend to reduce Aggregate Demand because:
+Higher interest rates tend to reduce aggregate demand (AD) because:

 - Saving becomes more attractive.
 Therefore firms and consumers are more likely to keep saving money in the bank rather than spend.